 Everything you need to know and then some!

-I’m a comics professional who is coming to TCAF anyway, can I register?
+I’m a comics professional who is coming to TCAF but does not want to exhibit.
+Can I register?

 Wait, so what is the festival?
 Is it like a comic convention or anime convention?